Information current as of Monday 19th October 2020

 The consult room will have been cleaned before you enter by the doctor themselves.
 The patient chair will be moved away from the doctors desk to adhere to social distance.
 History taking and examination and scripts etc will proceed as normal.
 If there needs to be any biopsies or surgery this will proceed as normal.
 If the proposed surgical procedure is deemed too risk for our dermatologists, then we are able to refer to our trusted lists of Mohs surgeons/plastic surgeons who are more than happy to take care of you.
 The room will be cleaned after you leave and our doctors will perform dictation to let your doctors know of your attendance.
 There may be a delay in non-urgent/routine correspondence back to your GP; thanks for your kind understanding with this.

 Your doctor may have given you scripts/bloods.
 We would advise you to try and collect scripts and do bloods at time when there are LESS people at the pharmacy/blood collection centre and try your very best to adhere to social distance when you attend these places; for your own safety.
 Some pharmacies are offering a mail out service of medications and this could be a good option for you.
 Please perform due diligence.
+We recommend Medrun for easy delivery of your medication (free of charge) for contactless service.

 Q) I have had bloods done.
 Now what?